======================================================================

 cationite and zinc amalgam, using 1 M hydrochloric acid as an eluant,

-analogous fermium compound is also known and is also volatile.
+hexafluoroacetylacetonate: the analogous fermium compound is known and

 Toxicity